Services and Resources for Environment

 Look up your garbage company's name and contact information.
 Find out what days to set out your trash, recycling and compost.
 And sign up for garbage day email reminders or download a printable garbage collection schedule.

-What you can – and can’t – put in your garbage can.
+Learn what can and can’t go in your garbage bin in Portland.

 The Bill Naito Award was created to honor the stories of individuals, organizations or projects that have continued Bill's work and reflect his dedication.
 Together, these stories weave a picture of our community's dedication to Portland's urban forest heritage.

 This list provides options for tree selection when planting in 3.0 to 3.9 foot wide planting spaces with or without high voltage power lines.

 This list provides options for tree selection when planting in 4.0 to 5.9 foot wide planting spaces with high voltage power lines.

 This list provides options for tree selection when planting in 6.0 foot wide planting spaces with high voltage power lines.